zw3rk/mobile-core-log/LOG.md

 ```
 so that’s where dl, m and c are.
 Alright.

 9:25 So how can we force the -static from from for remote-iserv?
 We want to pass a flag specifically to the linker.
-Luckily GHC has an option for that: -optl (edited)
+Luckily GHC has an option for that: -optl

 9:31 PM Thus if we add an extra configuration flag as --ghc-option=-optl-static to configure, this should force it to be static.